What We Do

 Properties and Maintenance Committee

-This committee manages BIA-owned moveable assets, such as tents and other event hardware as well as pedestrian lights and other fixed assets on the street.
+This committee manages BIA-owned movable assets, such as tents and other event hardware as well as pedestrian lights and other fixed assets on the street.

 Strategic Planning Committee